Close

 Chelsea Barracks Spring Fair

-Chelsea Flower Show: London's 9 must-visit floral events
+Chelsea Flower Show: London'S 9 Must-Visit Floral EventsPin

-Situated just across the road from the site of the Chelsea Flower Show, this year Chelsea Barracks is joining in the celebrations by hosting its own Spring Fair, designed to champion British craftsmanship and design.
-In a nod to their famous floral neighbours, they’ll be hosting their own mini Barracks in Bloom initiative, with installations by florist Shane Connolly adoring the entrances on Mulberry Square and Dove Place, inspired by the site’s Victorian history.
+Situated just across the road from the site of the Chelsea Flower Show, Chelsea Barracks will be joining in the celebrations by hosting its second Spring Fair, designed to champion British craftsmanship and design.
+In a nod to their famous floral neighbours, they’ll be hosting a series of interactive nature-themed workshops, as well as their popular food and beverage market and annual sculpture trail, which this year showcases a variety of work from world-class female artists.

-There’ll also be a series of Best of British Garden Seminars hosted by renowned garden designer (and Chelsea Flower Show gold medallist) Jo Thompson, which will bring together gardening experts and design talents for panel talks on everything from soil sustainability and designing small gardens to the medicinal properties of herbs.
-Alongside that you’ll find an Artisans’ Market curated by The Beautiful and Useful Craft Fair, which will showcase independent makers and sustainable artisan crafts such as ceramic pots and naturally-inspired gardening accessories.
+Highlights include a series of seminars curated in collaboration with renowned garden designer (and Chelsea Flower Show gold medallist) Jo Thompson, which will bring together gardening experts and design talents for panel talks on everything from growing flowers for your home to the nature-inspired process of jewellery design.
+Alongside that you’ll find an Artisans’ Market curated by Chelsea Barracks and House & Garden, which will showcase independent makers and sustainable artisan crafts such as ceramic pots, vintage jewellery and naturally-inspired gardening accessories.

 chelseabarracks.com